 Yet another disappointment regarding the potential of the open world is that there isn’t enough to do aside from the main story.

-That being said, the Kinetic Movement System, as always, is great tool in this game and is utilized beautifully when you either need it and/or want it, and with the ability to upgrade your grappling hook, the fun only increases:
+That being said, the Kinetic Movement System, as always, is a great tool in this game and is utilized beautifully when you either need it and/or want it and with the ability to upgrade your grappling hook, the fun only increases:

 - Air Lifters; use balloons to send things into the air.